 IIC uses an enrollment agreement/contract that clearly outlines the obligations of both the School and the student.
 Upon enrollment, students are provided with a copy of the enrollment agreement/contract and information regarding any additional costs and payment options.
 All students are individually contracted.
-Payment options for Cosmetology include full pay, 12-month interest free monthly payment or Title IV.
-Payment options for Barbering include full pay, 10month interest free monthly payment or Title IV (pending approval).
-Payment options for Esthetics include full pay, 6-month interest free monthly payment, or Title IV.
-Full payment is only option for Eyelash Technician and Nail Technician programs.
+Payment options for Cosmetology include: full pay, 12 month interest free monthly payment or Title IV.
+Payment options for Esthetics include: full pay, 6 month interest free monthly payment.
+A receipt is issued for all monies received by students and posted to the student account ledgers, cross-posted and entered into a computer system.